bashayermj90/demo-repo/README.md

 # Demo
-this is the first time trying Git and GitHub.
+this is the first time trying Git and GitHub!